 - 1. Cracks in the balcony slabs as noted.

 - 2. Wall cracks as noted.

 - 3. Edge repairs as noted.

 - 4. Any balcony that has a carpet covering.
 The Association should require the removal of the carpeting and have the balcony inspected for cracks and spalls.
 Repairs should be made and the balcony waterproofed.

 - 5. Spalls be repaired as noted.

-- 6. Any balcony showing major cracked tiles or tiles that are buckled upward should have all tiles removed and the balcony inspected.
+- Any balcony showing major cracked tiles should have all tiles removed and the balcony inspected.

-- 7. As a preventive maintenance item, the Association should schedule a Professional engineer to reinspect the balconies every three or four years to ensure the integrity of the tiles and any future problems.
+- As a preventive maintenance item, the Association should schedule a Professional engineer to reinspect the balconies every three or four years to ensure the integrity of the tiles and any future problems.